clyons2/modified-lemonade/README.md

 from __future__ import print_function
 from math import log, exp

+# Produces the cost to make a glass of lemonade for the day, based upon ingredient cost.
+# Cost increases over time.
 def days_cost(day):
-	return int(4 + 0.3 * day)
+	return int(4 + 0.3 * day) # Cents, not dollars

+# Gives the number of glasses of lemonade produced for the day.
+# Warmer temperatures increases the number of glasses made.
+# With warmer temperatures there are more thirsty customers and higher chances of lemonade being bought.
 def get_glasses(day):
 # This is the first line modified.
-Now get_glasses returns the rounded integer of the highest temperature divided by 5
+Now get_glasses function returns the integer of the temperature for the day divided by 5.
 	return int(days_temperature(day)/5)

-# This function was changed to return six plus the number of signs made for the day.
+# This function was changed make the price of lemonade six plus the number of signs made for the day.
+# Gets the price that a glass of lemonade will be sold at for the day.
+# Signs cost money to make, so when signs are made the price of lemonade goes up to avoid losing money.
 def get_price(day, assests, sign_cost):
-	return 6 + get_signs(day, assets, sign_cost)
+	return 6 + get_signs(day, assets, sign_cost) # Cents, not dollars

-# This function was changed
+# This function was modified to return the number of signs made based upon a series.
+# Alternates number of signs produced between zero and one per day.
 def get_signs(day, assets, sign_cost):
 	original_signs = 0
 	for n in range(days):